AlejandroGorgues/AlejandroGorgues/README.md

 ---

 ### :writing_hand: Blog Posts :
-  Future posts will be included as my blog is currently building (Programmer's dream)
+  Future posts will be included as my blog is currently building
 <!-- BLOG-POST-LIST:START -->
 <!-- BLOG-POST-LIST:END -->